Watch those credit card balances

-One of the major factors in your credit score: how much revolving credit you have versus how much you're actually using.
+One of the major factors in your credit score is how much revolving credit you have versus how much you're actually using.
 The smaller that percentage is, the better it is for your credit rating.

-What you might not know: Even if you pay balances in full every month, you could still have a higher utilization ratio than you'd expect.
+Know that even if you pay balances in full every month, you could still have a higher utilization ratio than you'd expect.
 That's because some issuers use the balance on your statement as the one reported to the bureau.
-Even if you're paying balances in full every month, your credit score could still reflect your monthly charges.
+Even if you're paying balances in full every month, your monthly balances will factor into your credit score.

 Check to see whether the credit card issuer accepts multiple payments throughout the month to keep your utilization low.